robertzhouxh/erlangWebMonitor/README.md

 	]}
 ]}
 ```
+** configure the mysql and redis **
+in ./deps/emysql/src/emysql.app.src :
+modify the host and the information of database and table in MySQL
+in ./deps/eredis_pool/src/eredis_pool.app.src :
+add your own pool and relative message, especially in file eredis_pool.app.arc, you maybe change tuple {global_or_local, local/global}, i.e. "local" means to work for localhost, "global" means to work for all host.

 you can edit the **manager block** to change the cowboy listenner port and any other options.
 and then execute in the console: